SeleniumHQ/docker-selenium/README.md

 ___

-## Install cerificates
+## Install cerificates for Chromium based browsers

-If you need to install custom certificates, CA, intermediate CA, client certificates (for exmample enterprise internaöl CA) you can use the different utils come from libnss3-tools.
+If you need to install custom certificates, CA, intermediate CA, client certificates (for exmample enterprise internal CA) you can use the different utils come from libnss3-tools.

 Chromium based browser uses nssdb as certificate store